braze-inc/braze-docs/_docs/_user_guide/engagement_tools/locations_and_geofences/faqs.md

 ### How accurate are Braze geofences?

 Braze geofences use a combination of all location providers available to a device to triangulate the user's location.
-These include WiFi, GPS, and cellular towers.
+These include Wi-Fi, GPS, and cellular towers.

 Typical accuracy is in 20–50m range and best-case accuracy will be in the 5-10m range.
 In rural areas, accuracy may degrade significantly, potentially going up to several kilometers.
 Braze recommends creating geofences with larger radii in rural locations.